 Just five weeks later, on the 22nd of February 1984, NSW police and radio inspectors raided Lear again after information was laid that he was still transmitting.
 A rifle was seized and Lear was arrested and charged with further offences against the WT Act and for possessing a firearm.
 On the 1st of May 1984 he was convicted for these offences and also for assault.

 In total defiance of the law, Lear continued to operate illegally.
-After DOC had been deluged with approximately 228 complaints regarding obscene and profane transmissions on amateur radio, on the 9th of January 1985 radio inspectors yet again traced the source of some of the offending transmissions to Lear's premises.
+After DOC had been deluged with well over 200 complaints regarding obscene and profane transmissions on amateur radio, on the 9th of January 1985 radio inspectors yet again traced the source of some of the offending transmissions to Lear's premises.

 Around this period, the Dural and Heathcote 2-Metre repeaters were being subjected to an incredible amount of antisocial activity.
 Amateurs were being victimised and jammed around the clock and vital emergency traffic was deliberately disrupted.
 These repeaters were literally rendered unusable and became nothing more than a playground for radio pirates.